NEWS: My book on the Pennant Plantations in Jamaica will be published shortly by University of Wales Press.

-Unlike most historic sites whose connections to the slave trade are unknown, those of Penrhyn Castle, formerly owned by the Pennant family, are well recorded.
+Unlike some historic sites whose connections to the slave trade are unknown, those of Penrhyn Castle, formerly owned by the Pennant family, are well recorded.
 Bangor University archive and special collections department holds a remarkable set of documents - a collection of nearly 2,000 original papers that chart the management of the Pennants' Jamaican sugar plantations in detail.

 These documents include letters, maps, leases and sale receipts that passed between the Pennants and the agents who managed their Jamaican estates for them.
 They provide valuable insight into a fascinating as well as painful part of British history.